How to Painlessly Declutter Your Home and Keep It Organized

-If a free or inexpensive ebook is available, think about donating or recycling the equivalent paper book (unless it has great personal importance to you).
-Buy ebooks or download free ones instead of buying paper books when this is possible.
-Make sure that you back up your ebooks in multiple places, though, to avoid losing them.
+If a free or inexpensive e-book is available, think about donating or recycling the equivalent paper book (unless it has great personal importance to you).
+Buy e-books or download free ones instead of buying paper books whenever this is possible.
+Make sure that you back up your e-books in multiple places to avoid losing them.

 Tangled wires and cables from electronic devices can not only create clutter but also be dangerous for people and pets.
 Organizing them in some way is important.